Travel guide

 eSIM for Norway — Fjords, Northern Lights, and Bergen

-The essential: To enjoy Norway without worrying about connectivity, you need between 6-8 GB for 10 days.
+The essentials: To enjoy Norway without worrying about connectivity, you'll need between 6-8 GB for 10 days.
 4G coverage is excellent in Oslo, Bergen, Tromsø, and the main tourist fjords.
-Activate your eSIM before you leave and avoid paying roaming, which can cost you 10 times more.
+Activate your eSIM before you leave and avoid paying roaming charges that can cost you 10 times more.
 See plans →

 Norway is one of those destinations that leaves you speechless.
-The fjords that look like they're straight out of a painting, the northern lights dancing in the Arctic sky, the colorful houses in Bergen, the imposing glaciers... every corner is a living postcard.
-But let's be honest: to enjoy all of this to the fullest, you need to be connected.
+The fjords that seem straight out of a painting, the northern lights dancing in the Arctic sky, the colorful houses in Bergen, the imposing glaciers... every corner is a living postcard.
+But let's be honest: to enjoy all of this to the fullest, you need to stay connected.

-Whether it's for using Google Maps while navigating scenic roads, sharing those incredible photos of Preikestolen in real-time, checking ferry schedules, or simply letting family know you're okay while chasing the Northern Lights in Tromsø, reliable internet is not a luxury—it's a necessity.
+Whether it's to use Google Maps while navigating the scenic roads, share those incredible photos of Preikestolen in real-time, check ferry schedules, or simply let loved ones know you're okay while chasing the Northern Lights in Tromsø, reliable internet is not a luxury, it's a necessity.
 And this is where an eSIM makes all the difference.

-In this guide, I'm going to tell you everything you need to know to stay connected in Norway without complications or exorbitant expenses.
-From how much data you really need to how coverage works in the most remote fjords.
+In this guide, I'm going to tell you everything you need to know to stay connected in Norway without complications or exorbitant costs.
+From how much data you actually need to how coverage works in the most remote fjords.
 Let's get down to business.

 eSIM for Norway — Fjords, Northern Lights and Bergen